 A Vegan Post Workout Smoothie should include several vitamins, minerals, protein, carbs, and healthy fats to aid your body's fast recovery.
 This vegan protein smoothie has it all.
-This spinach smoothie is the perfect way to refuel after a workout, and it's effortless to make.
+This spinach green smoothie is the perfect way to recover after a workout, and it's effortless to make.
 So, if you're looking for something healthy and delicious to drink after your next workout, then keep reading for the recipe.

 Well, what if I told you that there's a healthier post-workout smoothie for you than drinking protein and better at building muscle than just having a glass of milk?